Last updated on 25 July 2022 by Jocelyn Mackie (Former civil litigation attorney. Content legal strategist at TermsFeed)

 If you use cookies that are controlled by processes other than browser or mobile device settings, include links or instructions that address them.

-If you are based in the E.U. or have E.U. customers, you need a Cookies Policy in addition to the cookie provisions in your company's Privacy Policy.
+If you are based in the EU or have EU customers, you should have a Cookies Policy in addition to the cookie provisions in your company's Privacy Policy.
+It can also be helpful to have for businesses that use a large number of cookies, as it will keep your Privacy Policy from becoming too long or complicated.

 In the U.S., acceptance of cookies is implied through the acceptance of the Privacy Policy.
 There are no notice requirements.
-The E.U. places extensive notice requirements on companies.
+In contrast, the EU places extensive notice requirements on companies.

 The EU Cookies Directive requires that:

-Most E.U. companies provide a banner or active consent platform when it comes to cookies and create a separate Cookies Policy agreement.
+Most EU companies provide a cookie consent notice or active consent platform when it comes to cookies and create a separate Cookies Policy agreement.

 Like Disclaimers and Return Policies, the Cookie Policy is a separate document on its own but it reflects similar provisions in the Privacy Policy.